Mexia-Nelleva Cutoff

+The Mexia-Nelleva Cutoff was a railroad cutoff constructed between Nelleva and Mexia, in eastern Texas.
+It has not been used since 1933, when it was abandoned by its owner, the Houston and Texas Central Railway (H&TC).

+History

 Construction of the Mexia-Nelleva Cutoff started in 1905.
 The new 94-mile (152 km) line was built to shorten the distance between the Texas towns of Nelleva, a small community on the north side of Navasota, and Mexia.
 E.H.
 Harriman, who controlled the Union Pacific and the Southern Pacific spearheaded construction of the cutoff.
-Both Mexia and Nelleva were on the existing Houston and Texas Central Railroad (H&TC) between Houston and Dallas via Hearn.
+Both Mexia and Nelleva were on the existing H&TC railway between Houston and Dallas via Hearn.
 The new cutoff would shorten the existing route by about 15 miles (24 km) with lower grades and fewer curves.

 Portions of the route of the Mexia-Nelleva Cutoff would be immediately adjacent to B. F. Yoakum's line, the Gulf Coast Lines, part of a collection of routes planned to link south Texas with New Orleans.
 (Yoakum also controlled the St. Louis–San Francisco Railway (the "Frisco") and the Chicago, Rock Island and Pacific Railroad.
 Both were major midwestern systems with rails reaching into north Texas from Oklahoma.)
 The 94-mile cutoff was completed in 1907 in time to compete with Yoakum's new Trinity and Brazos Valley Railway (T&BV) line, which Yoakum had gained control of in 1904.

 Over the years, Yoakum's line flourished due primarily to the connecting traffic provided by the other railroads Yoakum controlled.
 Eventually, Yoakum lost control of these railroads and the T&BV's traffic suffered; the line went into a 16-year receivership from which it emerged in 1930 controlled by a partnership of the Rock Island and the Burlington System.
 Today, it is the BNSF main line between Waxahachie and Houston.

 By contrast, Harriman's Mexia-Nelleva Cutoff had virtually no local traffic provided by the small communities on the line.
 And while it was faster than the H&TC line via Hearne for through trains, the marginal increase in speed was insufficient to cover the costs of maintaining an additional route between the two endpoints.